Ankita7977/ai-career-guidance-system/README.md

   - career
   - skills
   - experience_level
-- Used for multi-class classification
+  - Used for training a multi-class career prediction model

 ---